 American Cherry

-Certain pieces have a curved grain design; they are more difficult to deal with than those with linear wood grain patterns.
+Certain pieces have a curved grain design; they are more difficult to deal with than those with linear grain patterns, but offer a variety of visual effects and characteristics.

-The texture of American cherry wood is uniform and smooth with a mild sparkle.
-This wood is highly robust and defies deterioration, rendering it one of the greatest hardwoods to deal with.
+The texture of American cherry timber is uniform and smooth with a mild sparkle.
+This timber is highly robust and defies deterioration, rendering it one of the greatest hardwoods to deal with.
 American cherry wood is both stable and machine-friendly.

 It is, however, difficult to stain since it might result in a smudgy distribution.
 When handled, it emits a distinct yet moderate odor.
-Cherry kitchen cabinets, furniture, millwork, flooring, tiny wood objects, and veneer are all frequent uses for this wood type.
+Cherry kitchen cabinets, furniture, millwork, flooring, tiny wooden objects, and veneer are all frequent uses for this timber type.
 See more types of cherry wood here.

 English Walnut

 The hue of English walnut varies from bright pale brown to rich cocoa brown.
-This wood grain features a uniform, dark brown pattern with a crimson, purple, or gray tint.
+Its grain features a uniform, dark brown pattern with a crimson, purple, or gray tint.

-The wood grain pattern of English walnuts is linear, although it can be uneven at times.
-It may have a figured wood design, such as crotch, curved, or burl.
+The timber grain pattern of English walnuts is linear, although it can be uneven at times.
+It may have a figured design, such as crotch, curved, or burl.

 When the grain is uneven, the planer machine may end up ruining its quality.
-When working with English walnut wood, it emits a slight yet subtle odor.
-This wood is frequently used in bookcases, furniture, wainscoting, gunstock, and small wooden products.
+When working with English walnut, it emits a slight yet subtle odor.
+This timber is frequently used in bookcases, furniture, wainscoting, gunstock, and small wooden products.

 Visit this page for more about Asian walnut wood flooring.